Business Plan Template for Your Lean Startup 2022 Updated

 3. Unique Value Proposition

-How would you describe your business to target customers in one just ONE sentence (possibly less than 200 characters long)?
+In other words, how would you describe your business to target customers in just ONE sentence (possibly less than 200 characters long)?

 A Unique Value Proposition is a sentence that tells why what you do is different from competitors and why that difference matters to customers.

-This is the most important box on the canvas and also the hardest to get right.
-It might take years of experience to make that one sentence, It usually combines :
+This is a critical parameter in your plan and is hard to get right.
+It might take years of experience and a lot more market analysis to make that one sentence.

 - The target segment